Picovoice/picovoice/sdk/java/README.md

 ## Installation

-You can install the Picovoice Java binding by downloading and referencing the latest [Picovoice JAR file](/binding/java/bin/).
+You can add the Picovoice Java SDK by downloading and referencing the latest [Picovoice JAR](/binding/java/bin/).

 ## Build